UBC-STAT/stat-406/project.md

 4. precise description of the question(s) you are trying to answer
 5. a few sentences describing why this question/dataset is interesting to you
 6. reading list (papers you may need to read)
+7. A team contract.
+It should contain 4 areas: Participation, Communication, Meetings, Conduct.
+For each area, write 1-2 sentences beginning with "We agree to ..." and including any rules to which your team collectively agrees (e.g. "We agree to make 1 commit per week." or "We agree to meet in the library every other Friday.")

 You can use bullet points for each of these items if you like.

+For your submission,

+1. Create a repository in the course organization;
+1. Add all members of your team;
+1. Create a file called `README`.
+Put the above points in the file in text.
+1. We will download your repo on the due date and grade from there.

 ## Project checkpoint 2